 The morning periods last for 1 hour and 15 minutes.

 The girls come to the Girl’s Office to get a healthy snack of fresh fruit or granola bar and a drink.
 At the end of snack time, they will move on to second period at 10:30.

 Second period tends to be dedicated to hobby activities, such as hiking, fishing, and boating.
 Campers who elect to go horseback riding will generally get to ride in this time slot over their time at camp.

 11:45 Free Time

 Second period ends at 11:45, allowing for a bit of free time before lunch.
 During this time, the girls often get together on a porch and chat, practice for a camp event with a dance session, maybe write a letter, play some tetherball or the ever popular ping pong.
-If boys have a particular interest in continuing or picking up an activity during this free time, a Counselor will set up and oversee the activity.
+If girls have a particular interest in continuing or picking up an activity during this free time, a Counselor will set it up and oversee the activity.

 12:10 Assembly/Hoppers Call